ssp5zone/phantom-tracker/README.md

 # Phantom Tracker

-A PhantomJS based Website status tracker.
+An automated PhantomJS based website status tracker.

-The program that runs in background emulating a user and tests the functionality of a Website in real time.
+The program runs in background emulating a user and tests the functionality of a set of websites in real time.
 It takes screenshots of the said test cases and mails them.

 The program can be scheduled to run at regular intervals.